ctlnwtkns/ada/Resume/resume.md

 ####Caitlin Watkins 1441 21st Avenue Seattle, WA 98122
 #####ctlnwtkns@gmail.com

-+Proficient with PostgreSQL
+*Proficient with PostgreSQL

-+Comfortable in Linux environment
+*Comfortable in Linux environment

-+Basic understanding of git,
+*Basic understanding of git

-+Limited PHP, HTML experience
+*Limited PHP, HTML experience

 Background in community mental health with an emphasis on non-violent communication, 10+ years experience in non-profit social service sector, one year in information services